Hopes Of Miracle Fade In Search For Beirut Blast Survivor - UrduPoint

 On Wednesday night, a sniffer dog deployed by Chilean rescuers detected a scent beneath a collapsed building in the heavily damaged Gemmayzeh neighbourhood adjacent to the port.

-High-tech sensors confirmed an apparent heartbeat and, a full month after the August 4 blast, rescue teams took up the search.
+High-tech sensors confirmed an apparent heartbeat and rescue teams took up the search.

 But despite removing piles of masonry, they have yet to find the source of the sensor reading.

+A third layer of rubble was proving more problematic to clear away.

+"This dog gave us hope but it also made fun of the whole system.
+This building should have been excavated weeks ago," added Assad.

-"Search operations have been going on since the day before yesterday but the chances are very low," the civil defence agency's operations director, George Abou Moussa, told AFP.
+The civil defence agency's operations director, George Abou Moussa, in the morning said: "Search operations have been going on since the day before yesterday but the chances are very low.

-"So far, we have found nothing."
-Saturday was the search teams' third straight day of digging, much of it by hand.
+" "So far, we have found nothing."
+But civil defence officer Qassem Khater said his team was determined not to give up.

-"We are not leaving the site until we've finished going through the rubble, even if a new building collapse threatens," said civil defence officer Qassem Khater.
+"We are not leaving the site until we've finished going through the rubble, even if a new building collapse threatens," he said.

-Chilean specialist Walter Munoz put the chances of finding a survivor at "two percent".
+Chilean specialist Walter Munoz in the morning had put the chances of finding a survivor at "two percent".

 Lebanese officials had played down the chances of anyone surviving so long beneath the rubble.